 However, it’s the somewhat grey area of what constitutes aggressive or intimidating behaviour that can lead to unnecessary AVOs which have potentially significant consequences on the persons affected.
 Two family members shouting at each other, even very loudly, doesn’t necessarily equate to either party fearing violence or feeling intimidated by the other.
 In reality, there may not be the slightest risk of violence occurring.
 Yet a neighbour hearing that argument won’t know that, and police officers who hear the shouting as they approach to investigate would almost certainly assume the situation had the potential to turn violent.
 The arguing couple may have difficulty convincing police that they were simply engaged in a heated discussion as people do from time to time.
 To the couple, the idea of an AVO might seem ridiculous.
 To the police, departing without taking any action might be a risk they’re not willing to take.

-There is also the scope for false or exaggerated allegations, particularly where applications are made by individuals.
-It’s an unfortunate reality that AVOs sometimes appear to be used as a tactic in custody matters, or to be taken out for the purpose of creating trouble for the person concerned.
+Frivolous vexatious AVOs may be issued based on false or exaggerated allegations.
+It’s an unfortunate reality that false AVO claims in NSW are sometimes used as a tactic in custody matters, or are taken out for the purpose of creating trouble for the person concerned.

 What can you do?

 The consequences of an unwarranted or vexatious AVO can extend well past the embarrassment of attending court.
 Seeking advice from a defence lawyer as soon as the AVO is issued is strongly recommended.
 In some cases, a questionable AVO can be revoked early on – for example, a submission can be put to police to revoke an AVO they’ve taken out, although this approach is often not successful.
 An AVO can also be contested in court, where justification for it can then be examined.